 In anal cancers, Ralph Moss (Cancer Therapy, The Independent Consumers Guide to Non-Toxic Treatment and Prevention) reports the following alternative therapies have been shown to benefit.

-- Imiquimod – is a prescription drug which has been approved for the treatment of actinic keratoses, genital warts, etc., has been tested in a clinical trial as a treatment for AIN (Anal Intraepithelial Neoplasia or Anal Dysplasia, a pre-malignant condition that is characterized by the presence of abnormal cells and changes in the epithelial lining of the anal canal and signifies a propensity to develop anal cancer at a later date).
+- Imiquimod – is a prescription drug which has been approved for the treatment of actinic keratoses, genital warts, etc., has been tested in a clinical trial as a treatment for AIN (Anal Intraepithelial Neoplasia or Anal Dysplasia, a pre-malignant condition that is characterised by the presence of abnormal cells and changes in the epithelial lining of the anal canal and signifies a propensity to develop anal cancer at a later date).

 With a median follow-up of 33 months, 53 patients completed the study: 28 were on imiquimod and 25 on placebo.
 In the imiquimod group, 4/28 patients had disappearance of their AIN and 8/28 had their AIN downgraded to low-grade squamous intraepithelial lesion (LSIL), for an overall response rate of 43 percent.